 Taking the Cash Equivalent Transfer Value is £600,000.

-You should therefore consider carefully the advantages of transferring a DB scheme if the lifetime allowance could be breached.
+You should therefore consider carefully the advantages of transferring a DB scheme, particularly in light of the new pension tax allowances.

 Another factor to consider is the potential growth of the transferred scheme.
 If the resulting transfer takes you close to the limits, for example £900,000, any potential future years growth could trigger the tax charge.
 A way to avoid this could be to crystallise the funds before they reach the limit.
-This effectively prevents any future growth triggering the charge, at least until age 75, when there is a second LTA test.
+This effectively prevents any future growth triggering the charge, Previously there was a second LTA test at age 75, though this no longer applies following the April 2024 changes.

 Learn about What affects Defined Benefit transfer Values?